EMBASSY CULTURAL HOUSE

 Afghanistan

 In 2015 I was assigned to the position of Deputy Head of Mission, Canadian Embassy, Kabul.
 I have been involved with glass art for 20+ years.
 I had done a training program in Cambodia and decided to try a program in Kabul.
 I connected with Turquoise Mountain who expressed interest.
 I also started contacting industry partners to get deals so that I could include the supplies in my shipment to Kabul.
 Cascade Metals from Vancouver provided lead and foil re-enforcing materials.
 Bull eye and Reusche Paints gave a deal on paint, glass, fit, powders and nuggets.
 Stained Glass Stuff in Ottawa provided a healthy discount on a bunch of glass and other supplies.
-The US Embassy providing funds for the Kiln from Paragon as well as the paint and some glass.
+The US Embassy provided funds for the Kiln from Paragon as well as the paint and some glass.
 They also underwrote the exhibit reception providing space, food and wine.
 The Canadian Embassy provided a great space for the workshop.
 The artists came to the Embassy one day a week for 6 months.

 Jordon and the Zujaj Collective